csev/dj4e-market/README.md

 Until you see output like:

     python manage.py check
-    When you want to use social login, please see dj4e-samples/github_settings-dist.py Using registration/login.html as the login template
+    Using registration/login.html as the login template
     System check identified no issues (0 silenced).